ATM’s performers include Radiant Voices, Hands in Harmony, and a wider ensemble of actors across projects.

 Her favorite role remains The Nurse in Romeo and Juliet, which she has played four times… and the first time was the first meeting of Lynne and Jeanmarie, who played Lady Capulet.

-M. John Kennedy is the Head of Acting at the Randolph College for the Performing Arts in Toronto.
+M. John is the Head of Acting at the Randolph College for the Performing Arts in Toronto.
 He is a frequent collaborator at 4th Line Theatre (Wild Irish Geese, The Tilco Strike, The Great Shadow) and New Stages (It’s A Wonderful Life: A Live Radio Play & Yellow Face.
 Other recent theatre credits include Venus in Fur (Pickle Theatre); Tunnel at the End of the Light (Soldiers in the Arts); Give ‘Em Hell (Prairie Fire, Please / Theatre Direct); ; A Christmas Carol Comedy (No Porpoise); A Number (Lunar Stage); Macbeth, Hamlet & Romeo and Juliet (Classical Theatre Project); The 39 Steps (Gin Soak’d); The Hound of the Baskervilles & End of the Rainbow (Globus); Krampus, The Princess Knight and Treasure Island* (Solar Stage).

 M. John is currently touring his one-person Robert Munsch show(s) Fireside Munsch**.